beginning of content

 The pelvic floor can be weakened after pregnancy, especially if you:

-Be careful of using heavy weights or doing high-impact exercise.
+Be careful of using heavy weights or doing high impact exercise.
 These can increase your chance of prolapse.
 This is when an organ, such as the uterus (womb), drops down from its normal position.

 When can I start exercising after pregnancy?

 It's best not to return to your previous level of physical activity until 4 to 6 months after the birth.
+If you did not exercise during pregnancy, it is especially important to start slowly and increase gradually.

-Returning to exercise after a vaginal birth
+How should I return to exercise after a vaginal birth?

 When you feel like it, start with a gentle walk, perhaps while pushing the pram.
 Then, at your own pace, gradually increase the time and pace of your walks.
-Build up to a 30-minute walk every day if you can.
+Build up to a 30 minute walk every day if you can.

 A caesarean is a major operation and it will take you at least 6 weeks to heal.
 However, you can still do pelvic floor exercises from around 3 days after the birth.
-You can start to exercise your abdominal muscles as soon as you feel able to.
-Avoid sit ups, crunches, or abdominal curls.
-These can put pressure on your scar.

 Avoid lifting anything heavier than your baby for 6 weeks after birth.
 Tighten your tummy and keep your back straight if you need to lift something around the house.
+Avoid stretching until you are totally healed.

 Until around 12 weeks (3 months) after birth, you will still be healing inside.
-It is OK to start walking, do low-impact aerobics or cycle.
+It is OK to start walking, do low impact aerobics or cycle.
 Stop if there is any:

 If you experience any of this, wait a few more weeks before exercising again.

-What low-risk exercises can I do after pregnancy?
+What low risk exercises can I do after pregnancy?

 The following exercises are suitable in the days after you have your baby.
 Try to do them once or twice a day.